-If there was anything that the Corinthian church is known for it is its dysfunction; division, carnal sin, and all around selfishness were the norm.
-We’ve seen a lot of those problems already, but now it is starting to affect the Lord’s supper.
-What was supposed to be a sacred event had become a lopsided potluck.
-Some drank so much wine they were getting drunk.
-Others were going home hungry.
-Everything that communion stood for was being forsaken in the face of selfishness.
-Good people were being ignored.
-Paul chastises them and says what they are doing isn’t communion at all.
-If they were going to eat and not include everyone they just needed to go back home and eat there.
+If there was anything that the Corinthian church is known for, it was dysfunction, division, carnal sin, and all-around selfishness.
+It’s gotten so bad that it is starting to affect the Lord’s supper.
+Paul chastises them and says what they are doing isn’t communion.
+If they were going to eat and not include everyone, they just needed to go back home and eat there.
 Instead, the church should always be about including those who don’t have anything and loving those who are excluded.
 The Corinthian church had become so selfish that people were being left out.

 Genuine faith is made evident through our actions.
-First, and most interesting, is through factions and divisions.
-What?
-Our faith is made evident when the church is being divided?
+Your faith is made evident when the church is being divided.
 Too many people leave a church at the first sign of trouble.
 Others take sides with the power player in the church and forsake the good of the whole group.
 Genuine faith sees through all of that and does the right thing.
-Another test of our faith is our generosity.
-The Corinthians were having communion suppers and bringing more than they needed for themselves and not sharing, while others went hungry.
-Our faith is made evident by how generous and selfless and giving we are with people.
-How would we pass these tests if they came along our path?
+Another test of your faith is your generosity.
+It is made evident by how generous and selfless you are with people.
+How would you pass these tests if they came along our path?
 Keep your faith in Jesus Christ by maintaining unity in the church and look out for the good of your brothers and sisters in Christ.